About Hanna Oil & Gas

 Today the company is led by Bill Hanna (2nd generation) and 3rd generation of Hanna’s now working for the company.
-With operations in the mid-continent and Canada, Hanna Oil and Gas is preparing for the next chapter.
+With operations in the mid-continent, Hanna Oil and Gas is preparing for the next chapter.
 The company operates 350 wells in the Arkoma basin and has working interest in another 2000 wells in the midcontinent area.
-The company has also diversified in commercial real estate and healthcare.
+The company has also diversified in commercial real estate.
 Hanna Oil and Gas has approximately 40 employees with several being with the company for 10, 20 and over 30 years.
 It is family owned, family operated and family strong.

 Meet the Hanna Team

 Our entrepreneur team loves to add value to sleepy, misunderstood resources with cross discipline application of technology.
 Our employees are the backbone of Hanna Oil & Gas and not only contribute to our success, but invest in the company with the owners.
 Through our Hanna Employees Company (our #1 partner) we engage others in our mission.
 Learn more about our top executives, board of directors and other key members of our team.
 [More…]

 The History of Hanna Oil & Gas

 Hanna Oil and Gas was the creation of Jim Hanna in the early 1960’s.
 He grew up in Wichita Falls, Texas and was the son of hard working parents who were good providers.
 The best lessons he learned from his parents was to work hard and treat people fairly.
 He did those things very well.